stacksjb/AlfredTodWorkflow/README.md

 # tod Alfred Wrapper

-An [Alfred](https://www.alfredapp.com/) wrapper for the [tod](https://github.com/alanvardy/tod) application.
+An [Alfred](https://www.alfredapp.com/) wrapper for the  application.

-Allows you to quickly create tasks using Alfred (and tod) and put them into Todoist. tod allows for natural language processing, so you can include labels, projects, due dates, and descriptions.
+Allows you to quickly create tasks from an Alfred Shortcut into Todoist using [tod](https://github.com/alanvardy/tod). tod allows for natural language processing, so you can include labels, projects, due dates, and descriptions.

 ## Installation